 12. Suspicions arose that the heist wasn't a one-man job.

-Though Perugia was the only one prosecuted for the crime, it's unlikely he acted alone.
-At the time of the theft, Mona Lisa was encased in a heavy wood backing and glass case that would have weighed almost 200 pounds, making it highly unlikely Perugia could have pulled her down from the wall on his own.
+Though Peruggia was the only one prosecuted for the crime, it's unlikely he acted alone.
+At the time of the theft, Mona Lisa was encased in a heavy wood backing and glass case that would have weighed almost 200 pounds, making it highly unlikely Perugia could have pulled it down from the wall on his own.

-14. Her smile doesn't change, but your mindset does.
+14. Mona Lisa's smile doesn't change, but your mindset does.